 UWF Earns "Green College" Recognition by Princeton Review

-In partnership with the U.S. Green Building Council, The Princeton Review produced "The Princeton Review's Guide to 311 Green Colleges: 2011 Edition" and recognized The University of West Florida as "one of the most environmentally responsible colleges in the USA and Canada."
-On April 20, 2011, this second annual edition guidebook profiled 308 higher education insitutions in the U.S. and three in Canada.
+In partnership with the U.S. Green Building Council, The Princeton Review produced "The Princeton Review's Guide to 322 Green Colleges: 2013 Edition" and recognized The University of West Florida as "one of the most environmentally responsible colleges in the USA and Canada."
+On April 20, 2011, this second annual edition guidebook profiled 308 higher education institutions in the U.S. and three in Canada.
 This was UWF's first time being recognized.

-In order to receieve "Green College" Recognition, institutions must receieve a Green Rating of 80 or higher on a scale from 60-99.
+In order to receive "Green College" Recognition, institutions must receive a Green Rating of 80 or higher on a scale from 60-99.
 The criteria that the Princeton Review considers is as follows:

 Click here for the official UWF News story.